alexpeattie/nitlink/README.md

 `response.links` is just syntactic sugar for calling `Nitlink::Parser.new.parse(response)`

-#### Raw response data
+#### Response as a hash

-You can also pass the relevant response data directly as a hash (containing string or symbol keys):
+You can also pass the relevant response data as a hash (with keys as strings or symbols):

 ```ruby
 links = link_parser.parse({